A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Introduction

 Although the aforementioned PI forecasting approaches have contributed to improving forecasting quality in the view of statistics, they have overlooked the value of forecasts in the downstream power system operation.
-To take a robust optimization problem as an example (such as robust power dispatch), its input PI will definitely impact the operational cost.
+The idea of using value for evaluating the goodness of forecasting can be dated back to \cite{murphy1993good}, where value is defined as the economic/operational gain from leveraging forecasts at decision-making stages.
+Take a robust optimization problem as an example (such as robust power dispatch); the input PI will definitely impact the operational cost.
 Indeed, it has been shown that the improvement in forecast quality does not necessarily lead to a higher value in operation.
-For example, the biased prediction of wind power bidding quantity is more preferred than the accurate single-point forecasts with small mean squared errors \cite{morales2013integrating,9716858,8706264}, as the operational cost of up-regulation for settling the energy deficit is more expensive than that of down-regulation for settling the energy excess.
-Similar results can be found in the context of unit commitment \cite{chen2022feature}.
-Therefore, value-oriented forecasting has been advocated in recent years \cite{pp,NIPS2017_3fc2c60b}.
-The key challenge lies in how to link forecasting with decision-making.
-Attempts have been made by designing decision-aware loss functions.
-For instance, to fill the gap between the point forecast and decision-making, the loss function called smart "Predict, then Optimize" (SPO) loss was proposed in \cite{elmachtoub2022smart}.
-In \cite{zhao2021cost}, a cost-oriented machine learning (COML) framework was established, which performed value-oriented PI forecasting by optimizing the probability proportion of QR models under the decision-making objective.
-However, the COML framework restricts the QR model to be linear so that the estimation of the parameters is allowed to be reduced to a single-level optimization problem through the KKT condition.
-Therefore, it remains an open issue to design value-oriented PI forecasting approaches.
+For example, the biased prediction of wind power offering quantity is more preferred than the accurate single-point forecasts with small mean squared errors \cite{morales2013integrating,9716858,8706264}, as the operational cost of up-regulation (the case that the wind power offer determined in the day-ahead market is larger than the wind realization) for settling the energy deficit is more expensive than that of down-regulation (the case that the wind power offer determined in the day-ahead market is smaller than the wind realization) for settling the energy excess.
+Similar results can be found in the context of unit commitment (UC) \cite{chen2022feature}.